 Political situation Hoping for more democracy and freedoms

-During President John Magufuli’s time in office (2015 to 2021), however, democracy and human rights in Tanzania underwent a marked deterioration.
-Government action became increasingly arbitrary, personal and political liberties were restricted by repressive laws.
-Since the undemocratic elections in 2020, representation of the opposition in parliament has been weak, with opposition politicians going into exile.
+During President John Magufuli’s time in office (2015 to 2021), democracy in Tanzania underwent a marked deterioration.
+Arbitrary government action partially replaced the principles of the rule of law, and repressive laws restricted liberties – from freedom of opinion to political participation.
+After the controversial elections in 2020, the opposition almost disappeared from parliament.
+Party work was limited and opposition politicians went into exile.

-Following the sudden death of President Magufuli in March 2021, Vice President Samia Suluhu Hassan was appointed as Tanzania’s new head of state.
-Since then, the political climate has improved.
-The President is following an approach of more openness, dialogue and international cooperation.
-She has eased restrictions on the media and social networks, and has had journalists, opposition politicians and human rights activists released from prison.
-A ban on opposition party assemblies was lifted.
-The President announced constitutional reforms that are to strengthen democracy.
-However, there are still laws in force that curb freedom of opinion, freedom of the press and the rights of the opposition.
+Following the sudden death of President Magufuli in March 2021, Vice President Hassan was appointed as Tanzania’s new head of state.
+After the change in state leadership, the political climate improved markedly at first.
+The President followed an approach of more openness, dialogue and international cooperation.
+She eased restrictions on the media and social networks, and had journalists, opposition politicians and human rights activists released from prison.
+A ban on opposition party assemblies was also lifted.

-In the semi-autonomous territory of Zanzibar, President Hussein Ali Mwinyi is pursuing a policy of balance and conciliation.
+In the semi-autonomous territory of Zanzibar, President Hussein Ali Mwinyi has been pursuing a policy of balance and conciliation.
 However, the political and economic situation on the island group remains tense.
+Unlike the elections on the mainland, the two-day elections in Zanzibar on 28 and 29 October were unexpectedly calm.
+Voter turnout is said to have been higher than on the mainland.
+However, several irregularities were detected.
+The incumbent President and CCM presidential candidate Hussein Ali Mwinyi reportedly won with 74 per cent of the vote.

 Industrialisation and social services, anti-corruption